 In some cases, food processing is beneficial in that it helps neutralize the natural toxins in food before they are consumed.

 Sometimes you just want to eat something because you like the taste, and eating a little processed food now and then won’t have a great effect on your overall health.
 The human body is pretty resilient.

 However, a continuous diet of only junk food will certainly have an effect on your well being and your long term risk of disease.

-Foods such as pastured, grass fed meats, eggs and poultry, fresh organic vegetables and fruit, wild caught seafood, tropical oils, clean, raw diary products and properly prepared nuts and grains support the growth and maintenance of your muscles and organs.
+Foods such as pastured, grass-fed meats, eggs and poultry, fresh organic vegetables and fruit, wild-caught seafood, tropical oils, clean, raw dairy products and properly prepared nuts and grains support the growth and maintenance of your muscles and organs.

 Stick with these types of foods for the majority of your meals, and you’ll go a long way toward avoiding the health problems associated with non-nutritive, processed junk foods.

 - 10 Things the Food Industry Doesn’t Want You to Know